 The IPHRP is constructed using administrative data.
-That is, the index makes use of data that are already collected for other purposes in order to estimate rental prices.
+That is, the index makes use of data that are already collected for other purposes to estimate rental prices.
 The sources of rental prices are the Valuation Office Agency (VOA), Scottish Government and Welsh Government.
-All three organisations deploy rental officers to collect the price paid for privately rented properties.
-The sources of expenditure weights are the Department for Communities and Local Government, Scottish Government, Welsh Government and the VOA.
+All three organisations deploy rental officers to collect the price paid for privately-rented properties.
+The sources of expenditure weights are the Ministry of Housing, Communities and Local Government (MHCLG), Scottish Government, Welsh Government and the VOA.